kimm9/blockchain/hello_world_voting/hello_world_voting_lab.md

 }
 ```

-- Lastly we will add a function that will checks if the candidates are valid and are in the list of candidates
+- Lastly, we will add a function that will checks if the candidates are valid and are on the list of candidates

 ```
 contract Voting{